 Cancellation: Students who decide to forgo submitting their dissertation should annul their application on the Delphi platform and make a formal request at the Students Office at least 15 days before the scheduled thesis presentation date and at the same time let the EEBL Office know of their decision.

 During students’ second year of study, after having identified a supervisor of the academic area in which they are interested and established a timetable for their work, students should use a specific format as they write their thesis and document their research.
 Each supervisor will have additional specific indications for students to follow.
-Furthermore, students should make sure to use the antiplagiarism instrument according to the instructions provided by the EEBL Programme Office via email.
+Furthermore, students must use the antiplagiarism instrument according to the instructions provided by the EEBL Programme Office via email.
 Students are also required to send the final draft of their thesis by e-mail to their supervisor and discussant at least one week before the defence date.

 Students are required to deliver a 10-15 minute oral presentation of their thesis and answer the questions raised by the discussant and other members of the Examination Board.
 Roughly ten days before the graduation session, students will be required to upload their thesis on the Delphi online platform and the supervisor will accept or decline the submitted thesis.
 One week before the graduation session, candidates will receive an email from the EEBL Programme Office with a request for the powerpoint or pdf presentation that will be used on the day of graduation.
 The graduating student should provide the supervisor and discussant with a printed and bound copy of the thesis before the thesis defence.
 Details confirming the candidates and the Examination Board will be published a few days before the graduation date.